music-encoding/guidelines/_guidelines-v3/17-namesDates/01-namesdatesBasic.md

 </table>In the following example, the ambiguous date text "5/3/05" is resolved using the
 **@isodate** attribute:

-{% include plainExample.html example="examples/namesDates/namesDates-sample278.xml" valid="false" version=page.version %}
+{% include mei example="namesDates/namesDates-sample278.xml" valid="false" %}